Unable to Locate Complete Label Info

 And a fat-to-protein ratio of about 50%.

-When you consider the protein-boosting effect of the flaxseed and linseed meals, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the flaxseed and linseed meals, this looks like the profile of a kibble containing a moderate amount of meat.

-Natural Life Dog Food is a plant-based kibble using a below average amount of lamb or chicken meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Natural Life Dog Food is a plant-based kibble using a moderate amount of lamb or chicken meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.